fairmath/fherma-challenges/ibm-substring-matching/description.md

 This challenge was developed by  [IBM Research](https://research.ibm.com/).

-The objective of the challenge substring matching, i.e., to find a small string or pattern in a large text, under CKKS.
+The objective of the challenge is substring matching, i.e., to find small strings in a large text, under CKKS.

 This challenge is motivated by searching for a substring in a large public database where the querier wants to keep their search hidden.
-For example, This can be a public database of patents and the querier is a company that wants to check whether an invention they work on appears in the database without leaking details about their invention.
+For example, This can be a public database of patents and the querier is a company that wants to check whether an invention they work on already appears in the database without leaking details about their invention.

 In what follows we use the following notation: $T$ is the large public text we search in, $n$ is its size, $s$ is the string we search for and $k$ is its size.

-In cleartext there are many ways to search for a substring in a text:
+In cleartext there are several ways to search for a substring in a text:

 1. The trivial way is to check (by comparing each letter of $s$ with the respective letter of $T$) whether $s$ appears in $T$ at position $i=1,2,\ldots, n-k$, which leads to an overall runtime of $O(nk)$.
 2. A more efficient algorithm named after its authors Knuth-Morris-Pratt (KMP) achieves the much better runtime of $O(n+k)$.
 This is optimal since every algorithm needs to at least read $T$ and $s$ (assuming no preprocessing).